thisisnashir/ToDo-App-MVC/Readme.md

 So we have completed the todo-web-app using spring-MVC wihtout any database.
 Next we need to learn how incorporate a database into our project.

+## Incorporating Hibernate

+Now we are gonna use hibernate and mysql for storing our data.
+So first we delete `com.listener` package.
+Then we also remove the `<listener>` tag in our `web.xml` file since we will not need it.
+Then we include the dependency for hibernate and mysql in `pom.xml` file.
+Also we need include the dependency for spring-orm too since we will be takng advantage of that too.
+(We should match the version of the spring-orm and spring-mvc..
+In this project, both version will be 4.3.13)